OmerGaffso/Black_Jack_Project/README.md

         Ace - can have value of either 1 or 11
         2-9 - have their face value
         Jack, Queen and King - have value of 10

-        Hand calculation:
-            If the hand contains an ace, initially it has the value of 11, and if the hand total value is over 21 (and there are ace/s in hand), than we subtruct 10 from the hand value- giving the ace value of 1.

     If the player gets hand value of 21, he wins the pot multiplied by 2.5.
     If the player hand value is greater than 21 (bust), he loses the bet.